 Added to this is the fact that all sorts of everyday things can be wonderful tools to apply the paint.
 You can push it around with a palette knife, a brush, a spoon, a lid, anything you want!

 Amazing effects can be achieved by changing your applicator.
 Because you're using quite large amounts of paint, you can still move acrylics around for a while after applying them.
 This can also be a great way to paint when painting outdoors, as it allows for some spontaneity (and buys you a little more time before the paint dries).

 There are a couple of ways of achieving texture in your paintings.
 One way is to generously apply your paint, so that there is a lot of build.

 Secondly, you can add impasto gels (or textural mediums) to your paints to add to this effect.
 Another way of creating build that is slightly less spontaneous, is to add a texture medium over flat areas.

-I like to add a layer of Atelier Regular Gel between paint coats to create some separation between the layers.
+I like to add a layer of Atelier Heavy Gel between paint coats to create some separation between the layers.

 This heightens the impression of depth and dimension.
 As an aside, creating the impression of depth and dimension using the laws of perspective and tone, only goes some way to achieving this.

 If you can actually create some literal separation, this amplifies the illusion.

 Adding a textural medium, even over a finished area, can give the piece a little more substance and interest.